bopucky/phalcon-on-platform/README.md

         { bash install-phalcon.sh 4.0.0 ; } 3<&0
 ```
 These instructions assume that install-phalcon.sh has been committed to the repository.
 You can do something different if you wish.
-This is a proof of concept after all, so expect sharp edges, and refine as desired.
+This is a proof of concept, so expect sharp edges, and refine as desired.